joseprupi/joseprupi.github.io/docs/_posts/2023-08-19-playing_with_genetic_algorithms_in_python.markdown

 ![image](/assets/random_array.png)

 This is a 15x15 array, so 225 bits and therefore a space of 2^225 possible combinations.
-Next I define the fitness function, which is how many bits of the image have the same value and in numpy it would be:
+Next I define the fitness function which is nothing more than the amount of bits of the image have the same value.
+In Numpy it would be:

 ```python
 def score(matrix1, matrix2):